bio-tools/biotoolsSum/README.md

-**biotoosSum** is a client-side web application for rendering views of tool descriptions from the [ELIXIR Tools & Data Services Registry](https://bio.tools), for use on local websites.
+**biotoosSum** is a client-side web application for rendering views and reports of tool descriptions from the [ELIXIR Tools & Data Services Registry](https://bio.tools), for use on local websites.
 For an example see https://biotools-sum.firebaseapp.com/.

 # Create React App docs